France Jet Crash Kills at Least 113

 ``It started rolling over and backsliding down to the ground.
 At that point it was probably two miles from me,″ he told CNN. ``It was a sickening sight, just a huge fireball.″

-In Washington, President Clinton said he ``wanted to extend the deepest condolences of the American people to the families of those who are lost.″ In Berlin, German Chancellor Gerhard Schroeder canceled his evening appointments to stay on top of developments.
+French Prime Minister Lionel Jospin and French Transport Minister Jean-Claude Gayssot were expected at the airport later Tuesday.
+In Washington, President Clinton said he ``wanted to extend the deepest condolences of the American people to the families of those who are lost.″

-An official at Peter Deilmann Shipping in the German city of Neustadt said the passengers _ 97 adults and three young people under age 18 _ came from various German states.
-They met in Paris to fly together for the cruise aboard the MS Deutschland, which is anchored in New York City.
+An official at Peter Deilmann Shipping in the German city of Neustadt said the passengers came from various German states and met in Paris to fly together for the cruise aboard the MS Deutschland, which is anchored in New York.

 The German Foreign Ministry has set up crisis management centers in both Berlin and Paris, the ministry said.
 The ministry said more information would have to wait until the passengers names’ were confirmed with passenger lists.